-Maybe many of you have been thinking about getting a tattoo, and I am a textbook example of what mistakes about getting tattooed you can commit, especially if you’re getting your first tattoo.
-Here are some of the most common when it comes to getting inked, and questions you should consider.
+Many of you may be thinking about getting a tattoo.
+I am a textbook example of how you can make mistakes when getting tattooed, especially if you’re getting your first tattoo.
+Here are some of the most common when it comes to getting inked, and questions you should definitely consider.

 1. Why do I want to get a tattoo?